DQL Definition¶

 -

 base64 strings: DQL supports processing base64 strings.
-For base64 strings, DQL can automatically decode the original string during querying.
-The writing is as follows:
+For base64 strings, DQL can automatically decode the original string during query, written as:

 b64`some-base64-string`